 A preliminary CPUE analysis of the catch of elephantfish from the WCSI inshore trawl fishery was conducted in 2013 and updated in 2014 (Langley 2014).
-The analysis included all bottom trawl catch and effort data targeting either flatfish, red gurnard, red cod, and elephantfish.
+The analysis included all bottom trawl catch and effort data targeting either flatfish, red gurnard, red cod or elephantfish.
 These target trawl fisheries encompass almost all the trawl fishing effort within the depth range that encompasses most of the catch of elephantfish off the west coast of the South Island (5-80 m).
-The primary analysis was conducted based on catch and effort data from 1989/90-2012/13 aggregated in a format that was consistent with the CELR reporting format.
+The primary analysis was conducted based on catch and effort data from 1989-90 to 2012-13 aggregated in a format that was consistent with the CELR reporting format.
 The landed catch of elephantfish from each trip was apportioned to the effort records either based on the associated level of estimated catch or, where estimated catches were not recorded, in proportion to the number of trawls in each aggregated effort record.

 The data set included a significant proportion of trip and effort records with no elephantfish catch, although the proportion of nil catch records decreased steadily over the study period.
 Thus, the overall CPUE for the fishery was modelled in two components: the binomial model of the proportion of positive catches and the lognormal model of the magnitude of the positive catch.
 The two components were combined to generate a time series of delta-lognormal CPUE indices.
-The sensitivity of the catch threshold used to define a positive catch (i.e.0, 1kg, 2kg and 5kg) was investigated.
+The sensitivity of the catch threshold used to define a positive catch (i.e. 0, 1kg, 2kg and 5kg) was investigated.
 The resulting binomial and lognormal CPUE indices were sensitive to the applied catch threshold; however, the compensatory changes in the two sets of indices resulted in delta-lognormal indices that were relatively insensitive to the applied catch threshold.

-The resulting CPUE indices fluctuated over the study period with a marked peak in CPUE in 1999/2000 and 2000/01 and low CPUE in 1997/98 and 2003/04 (Figure 8).
-The CPUE indices remained stable during 2007/08-2009/10, increased in 2010/11, increased markedly in 2011/12 and remained at the higher level in 2012/13.
+The resulting CPUE indices fluctuated over the study period with a marked peak in CPUE in 1999-2000 and 2000-01 and low CPUE in 1997-98 and 2003-04 (Figure 8).
+The CPUE indices remained stable during 2007-08 to 2009-10, increased in 2010-11, increased markedly in 2011-12 and remained at the higher level in 2012-13.
+In 2014, the SINS WG concluded that the CPUE indices were unlikely to be a reliable index of stock abundance, primarily on the basis that the large inter-annual variations in the CPUE indices especially during the late 1990s and early 2000s were not consistent with the dynamics of the stock and may be attributable to changes in the operation of the WCSI trawl fishery at that time.
+262

-A separate delta-lognormal CPUE analysis was conducted for the location based TCER catch and effort data from 2007/08-2012/13.
+A separate delta-lognormal CPUE analysis was conducted for the location based TCER catch and effort data from 2007-08 to 2012-13 (Langley 2014).
 The resulting CPUE models incorporated a number of additional explanatory variables available in the high resolution data format.
-The TCER delta-lognormal CPUE indices were broadly similar to the CELR format CPUE indices for the comparative period (Figure 8).
-The TCER indices exhibited a comparable increase in CPUE from 2009/10 to 2011/12, although the TCER indices were higher in 2007/08-2008/09 than the CELR format indices.
+The TCER delta-lognormal CPUE indices were broadly similar to the CELR format CPUE indices for the comparative period The TCER indices exhibited a comparable increase in CPUE from 2009-10 to 2011-12, although the TCER indices were higher in 2007-08 to 2008-09 than the CELR format indices.
+In 2015, the TCER CPUE indices were updated to include the 2013-14 fishing year (Figure 8).
+The SINS WG concluded that the TCER CPUE indices represented the best available information for monitoring trends in ELE 7 stock abundance.